canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 gitlabrepositories-86d4b9bf87-q86rx   0/1     ImagePullBackOff    0          3m39s
 ```

-This is because we haven’t added the secret, we need to edit the deployment:
+This is because there's no secret, you need to edit the deployment:

 ```
 kubectl edit deployment gitlabrepositories
 ```

-Under the `containers` spec we need to add imagePullSecrets so that it looks something like this:
+Under the `containers` spec you need to add imagePullSecrets so that it looks something like this:
 ```
      spec:
        containers: